benchittle/pressure-transducer/documentation/notes.md

 So as an alternative for this project, I wanted to use JST connectors.
 They seemed like a good fit since the MS5803-05 wouldn't have to be unplugged from the board very often (JST connectors aren't technically meant for applications where there's a lot of plugging in and unplugging).
 I included a footprint for the 4-pin PH variant (there's [a lot](https://en.wikipedia.org/wiki/JST_connector) of JST connectors) and then proceeded to buy precrimped wires for the *SH* variant... which used 2.54mm pin spacing instead of the 2mm *PH* footprint on my board.

 Since the 2mm variant is less common, I couldn't find long enough precrimped wires for my design, so I had to order a kit of various JST PH connectors and a pair of Engineer Crimpers off Amazon to crimp my own (make sure you have wire strippers too, and that your wire is the right AWG for the type of JST connector).
 I found crimping to be much less frustrating than soldering wires to male Dupont header pins, and the end product was a clean and foolproof connector for the MS5803-05 wires.
+It certainly would have been faster to find precrimped wires, but crimping your own is not an unrealistic approach either.

 # 6 May 2022